 With a rapid increase in the number of patients with liver cancer, the incidence of portal vein tumor thrombus is gradually increasing.
 125I was reported to have a good therapeutic effect[7].
 However, 125I implantation has been in the form of particle strands.
 This has some disadvantages such as implantation of a limited number of particles.
 Also the position of 125I cannot be adjusted.
 No one has studied the clinical effect of 125I combined with main portal vein stents in which the 125I is placed between the tumor thrombus and stents.
 This procedure could make it easier to adjust the position and amount of 125I.
 Thus, in the present study, we compared TACE/TAE + main portal vein stents combined with 125I implantation and TACE/TAE + main portal vein stents only for treatment of liver cancer patients with main portal vein tumor thrombus and portal hypertension.
 Overall, our study suggested a benign outcome: (1) 125I combined with stents implanted in the main portal vein significantly improved survival rate and reduced stent restenosis rate; (2) stents implanted in the main portal vein reduced portal vein pressure and relieved clinical symptoms; and (3) TACE/TAE + main portal vein stents combined with 125I implantation was safe and feasible.

 The incidence of portal vein tumor thrombus is high and its treatment includes surgical resection, chemotherapy, stent and so on[8-10].
 Stent implantation of the main portal vein can quickly reduce portal vein pressure, relieve clinical symptoms and improve quality of life[11,12].
 In recent years, portal vein stenting combined with 125I implantation has achieved significant effects in treating main portal vein tumor thrombus.
 Sun et al[13] conducted a study to evaluate the effect of 125I.
-In their study, The median survival was 147 d.
+In their study, the median survival was 147 d.
 The cumulative survival rates and stent patency rates at 90, 180, and 360 days were 94.1%, 61.8%, and 32.4% and 97.1% (33/34), 76.9% (24/34), and 29.4% (10/34), respectively[13].
 However, in previous studies, 125I particles were implanted in the form of particle strands, which has some drawbacks.
 To find another better method is important.
 In our study, the survival rate in Group A was higher than in Group B and the stent restenosis rate was lower in Group A than in Group B. Cox regression was used to evaluate the effects of various factors on survival and stent restenosis.
 It showed that pathogenesis, tumor number and serum albumin had no significant effect on survival rate.
 The treatment was the only factor influencing survival rate.
 TACE/TAE + main portal vein stents combined with 125I implantation can improve patients’ survival rate and reduce stent restenosis rate.

 Our study had several limitations.
 First, the radiation dose was not uniformly distributed.
 Second, the number of patients was small, which may have influenced the accuracy of the results.